boutiqueforaweek/boutiqueforaweek.github.io/_posts/2016-04-15-faq-friday.md

 We have changed our Pick Up procedures!

 **We can no longer guarantee a complete sort at the end of our sale.** (It's still our goal though!)
 Make sure you're prepared for the time commitment and responsibility of finding your unsold items.
 Plan to spend at least 20 minutes at Pick Up.
-For more specific details about our new procedures and why they changed, please read our [Pick Up webpage]({% link pages/consignors/picking-up.md %}).
+For more specific details about our new procedures and why they changed, please read our [Pick Up directions]({% link pages/consignors/picking-up.md %}).

 This sale, more than ever, Consignors are wondering: